 - Yes you can apply even if you also got a local emergency grant or bridge loan, Paycheck Protection Program loan, etc. as long as you don't spend the grant on exactly the same expenses covered by those awards.
 The allowable uses are pretty broad.
 Visit the CA Relief Grant FAQ page section "What are the eligible costs for which I can use the grant funds?" for details.

-- The grant funds are taxable.
+- The grant funds will count as taxable income.

 - There is no deadline yet to use this grant once you get it.
 Hold on to your receipts for 3 years in case you're asked for verification.

-- Start your application at norcalsbdc.mylendistry.com
+- Start your application at sbdc.mylendistry.com

 - If you want a North Coast SBDC business advisor to help you with your application, please (a) contact your advisor directly if you already have one, (b) email email@example.com if you need to be reminded how to reach your advisor, or (c) if you're new to us, please sign up for services at northcoastsbdc.org/apply